SEETHALAKSHMI19/Loan_Approval_Prediction/README.md

-# Loan Approval Prediction
+# Bank Loan Approval Prediction using Machine Learning

+## Objective
-This project predicts whether a loan application will be approved or rejected using Machine Learning.
+This project focuses on analyzing the factors affecting loan approval and predicting whether a loan application will be approved or rejected using the Random Forest Classifier.

 ## Algorithm Used
 Random Forest Classifier